 More on Bronchitis

 To learn more about bronchitis please take a look at our in-depth guide to the condition.
 In the guide you will find out about the two main types of the condition, acute and chronic, the causes of bronchitis, and the treatment available.

 If you're looking to become knowledgeable on the health problems likely to affect you or your loved ones, please see our guide to the 20 most common medical conditions.

 Personal Alarm Service

 Our life-saving personal alarm service can help bring peace of mind to you and your family.
-It’s particularly helpful for those suffering from conditions such as bronchitis.
-One button connects you to our 24-Hour Care Team, who will respond instantly and send help to your home.
+It's particularly helpful for those suffering from conditions such as bronchitis.
+One button connects you to our 24-Hour Response Team, who will respond instantly and send help to your home.